time-mastery/.github/profile/README.md

 </p>

-# Pmodore
+# TimeMastery

-Welcome to the Pmodore GitHub organization!
+Welcome to the TimeMastery GitHub organization!

 ## About

-**Pmodore** is a productivity tool that helps you manage your time and increase your focus.
+**TimeMastery** is a productivity tool that helps you manage your time and increase your focus.
 Based on the Pomodoro Technique, our app helps you break down your work into intervals of focused work and short breaks, so you can get more done in less time.

 ## Features